Incentive Compensation

 1. Align Incentives to Business Objectives

-If your compensation plan doesn’t support your company’s most important goals, it’s actively working against you.
-Incentives should guide reps toward actions that drive impact, whether that's increasing ACV, landing multi-year deals, or boosting customer retention.
+If your compensation plan does not support your company's most important goals, it is actively working against you.
+Incentives should guide reps toward actions to drive impact, whether that is increasing ACV or boosting customer retention.

 Start by asking: What outcomes matter most this quarter?
 Then check whether your current incentive model rewards those outcomes.
-If not, it’s time to update the structure.
-Reps chase what you pay them for—make sure it's worth chasing.
+If it does not, update the structure.
+Reps chase what you pay them for, so make sure it is worth chasing.

 2. Simplify Plans for Scalability

-It’s tempting to design a “perfect” plan that accounts for every role, edge case, and exception.
-But as you scale, complexity becomes your enemy.
-Reps won’t trust what they can’t understand and neither will Finance.
+Designing a "perfect" plan accounts for every role and exception is tempting.
+As you scale, complexity becomes your enemy.
+Reps will not trust what they cannot understand, and Finance will not either.

-Simplifying doesn’t mean lowering standards.
+Simplifying does not mean lowering standards.
 It means making the path to earnings crystal clear.
-Fewer tiers, fewer conditions, and plain-language rules ensure that everyone, from new hires to senior reps, knows exactly how to win.
+Fewer tiers and plain-language rules ensure everyone, from new hires to senior reps, knows exactly how to win.

 3. Empower Reps with Real-Time Dashboards

-A motivated rep is an informed rep. When sellers can see how close they are to hitting quota or unlocking an accelerator, they’re more likely to stay focused and push for the extra deal.
+A motivated rep is an informed rep. When sellers can see how close they are to hitting quota or triggering an accelerator, they stay focused and push for the extra deal.

-Dashboards are more than just nice-to-haves, they’re engagement tools.
-Reps shouldn't have to email RevOps to figure out what they’ve earned.
-A real-time view into performance, earnings, and payout timelines builds trust and reduces noise across teams.
+Dashboards are engagement tools, not optional extras.
+Reps should never have to email RevOps to figure out what they have earned.
+A real-time view into performance and payout timelines builds trust and reduces noise across teams.

 4. Automate Where Possible

-Manual processes don’t just slow things down, they increase risk.
-Every time someone updates a spreadsheet, there’s a chance for error, confusion, or a missed commission.
+Manual processes increase risk alongside slowing things down.
+Every time someone updates a spreadsheet, there is a chance for error or a missed commission.

-Automating key workflows like crediting, approvals, and payout processing helps you scale with confidence.
+Automating key workflows like crediting and payout processing helps you scale with confidence.
 It also frees up time for RevOps and Finance to focus on strategy instead of chasing down data fixes.

 5. Review and Optimize Plans Regularly

-A static comp plan becomes outdated the moment your market shifts, your team grows, or your product strategy evolves.
-That’s why ongoing reviews are essential.
+A static comp plan becomes outdated the moment your market shifts or your team grows.
+Ongoing reviews are essential to keep plans relevant.

-Set a quarterly or biannual rhythm for reviewing performance data, dispute trends, and rep feedback.
-Use that insight to test small adjustments—like tweaking accelerators or removing friction points, so your plan keeps driving the behavior you want.
+Set a quarterly or biannual rhythm for reviewing performance data and rep feedback.
+Use this insight to test small adjustments, like tweaking accelerators or removing friction points, so your plan keeps driving the behavior you want.

 Benefits of Implementing a Modern ICM Solution